January 22, 2026

 1. Go to Settings -> Tap “Cellular.”

-1. Scan the QR code or enter the details manually as provided by your carrier.
+4. Scan the QR code or type in the details as provided by your carrier.

 1. Go to Settings -> Tap “Networks & Internet.”